 With 2016 behind us, it is time to look ahead and see what is on the horizon for gadgets.
-There is already huge anticipation for all sorts of new and emerging technology, such as virtual reality tech, new smartphones and new smart wear.
+There is already huge anticipation for all sorts of new and emerging technology, such as virtual reality tech, new smartphones, new smart wear and wireless headphones.
 This post is going to showcase some of the most innovative and hotly anticipated pieces of technology that will be hitting the markets this year.
 This is far from an exhaustive list, but the gadgets discussed here are some of the most likely to hit stores this year, as well as the most exciting.

 Samsung’s eighth iteration of their flagship smartphone, the Galaxy, is expected to launch in springtime this year.
 Although the company has remained relatively tight-lipped about new features, you can expect notable updates and upgrades in both software and hardware.
 Something we do know, though, is that Samsung will integrate a new digital assistant into the S8 – Viv.
 This new artificial intelligence has been created by the same team that were involved with Siri, so it should be a solid addition to the Galaxy S8.

 It’s hard to think of a world before the iPhone, thanks to its flawless integration into everyday living.
 With that said, this has made it difficult for Apple to break the mould with the iPhone.
 Their latest model, the iPhone 8, looks to bring in a little innovation to their smartphone.
 With an all-glass design, organic LED displays and removal of the home button, the iPhone is growing into an entirely new beast.
 Moreover, 2017 is the ten-year anniversary of the iPhone, so expect some big things to come from Apple in the coming months.